nonexistent9/UFC_scraping/readme.md

-Hey all!
+# Hey all!
 I am a big time MMA fan and I am trying to scrape UFC data and perform some sort of an analysis on them!
+I utilized chatGPT to help me write the code to scrape data from the UFC stats website.
+With the right prompts and some changes here and there, I must say it did a really good job.
+I'm still learning to code and I'm new to all this data stuff, so if you have any feedback or pointers on how I can structure this analysis, it will be much appreciated!